People who use our mental health services tell us they want more options for support when they are in crisis.

 - quicker and easier to access

-- more focussed on prevention, avoiding crises and unnecessary admissions to hospital
+- more focused on prevention, avoiding crises and unnecessary admissions to hospital

 Depending on your needs, the most likely form of support will be from one of our new Living Well Centres.